cleolibrary/CLEO-Redux/docs/en/embedding.md

 ## Available Commands

-In self-hosted mode CLEO Redux supports native [bindings](./js-bindings.md) and commands made with [the SDK](./using-sdk.md).
-It uses `.config\cleo.json` for command definitions.
-You can [download this file](https://library.sannybuilder.com/#/sa/generate) from Sanny Builder Library.
-Add necessary plugins and click Download.
+In the self-hosted mode CLEO Redux supports native [bindings](./js-bindings.md) and commands made with [SDK](./using-sdk.md).
+It uses command definitions for the Unknown host from Sanny Builder Library (available for [32-bit](https://library.sannybuilder.com/#/unknown_x86) and [64-bit](https://library.sannybuilder.com/#/unknown_x64)).
+CLEO Redux automatically downloads necessary files during [the first run](./prerequisites.md).

+You can use all standard JavaScript features.
+The list of available commands can be seen in the auto-generated file `.config/unknown_x86.d.ts` or `.config/unknown_x64.d.ts`.